 We take a look at some of the factors which help insurers determine your policy cost.

-It's worth considering an insurance plan when you're young to lock in a cheaper premium and securing coverage before you develop any health conditions.
+It's worth considering an insurance plan when you're young to not only lock in a cheaper premium but also secure coverage without any exclusions before you develop any health conditions.

 Men are more likely to have higher life insurance premiums compared to women because statistics show that men have a shorter life expectancy than women¹.

 3. Smoking habits

 Smokers are likely to pay more for their life insurance premiums due to the health risks tied to smoking.

 High blood pressure or other health issues might be a sign of future problems.
 For example, if you're overweight, you're at a higher risk of weight-related health issues such as diabetes and heart disease.

 This may then increase your life insurance premiums.

 Serious illnesses such as heart diseases and cancer may be hereditary.